nikkehtine/dev-notes/HTML/Page sections.md

+# Page sections

 It is important to create a correct structure for the page, because search engines and screen readers use it to read the content of the page and understand its structure.

 ## Generic page structure

 This is a generic structure of a page.
-It uses *block-level* elements.
+It uses _block-level_ elements.

 <table>
 	<tr><td colspan="2"><code>header</code></td></tr>